 In general, soft tissue swelling and bruising improves over the first week to the extent that patients can return to work and resume normal activities.
 Whilst improvement in appearance can typically be appreciated within one to two weeks, the swelling continues to improve for six to eight weeks and may take several months to subside completely.

 During your post-operative visit one week after surgery, your dressings and sutures will be removed as appropriate.
-Wound healing will generally take a week and during this period movement should be undertaken with care.
+Wound healing will generally takes a week and during this period movement should be undertaken with care.
 Driving a motor vehicle can typically commence once patients have ceased pain medication and when vision is unimpeded, which is usually five days after surgery.

 Strenuous exercise can be resumed at around four to six weeks.
 It is important to avoid trauma from being knocked or accidentally hit for six weeks after surgery.